geojupyter/geojupyter.org/.github/meeting-notes-templates/virtual-hackathon.md

 Tell us about you in 30 seconds or less!

+### 🌐 (5 minutes) Lightning demo

+What's new?
+Show & tell.
+Post on Zulip to request a show & tell slot; by default, QuantStack will demo awesome JupyterGIS progress each meeting!

 ### 💡 (5 minutes) Idea / team forming

 * What do you want to work on today?